LorenzoPeri17/xreview-latex/README.md

 ### Manual Global Instal

 If you want to use *xreview* in multiple documents without needing to keep copy-pasting `xreview.sty`, you can install it globally for your TeX environment.

-This usually is just a matter of copying `xreview.ins` and `xreview.dtx` in the right places (usually `~/texmf/` or `/usr/share/texmf/` on Linux or `~/Library/texmf/` on Mac using MacTeX).
+This usually is just a matter of copying `xreview.sty` in the right places (usually `~/texmf/` or `/usr/share/texmf/` on Linux or `~/Library/texmf/` on Mac using MacTeX).
 Please refer to a more detailed guide (i.e. [here](https://en.wikibooks.org/wiki/LaTeX/Installing_Extra_Packages)) if you are having any trouble.

 You can check if the global installation has worked in the terminal with